Research & Scholarship

 Einstein DFSM-CUNY School of Medicine Summer Research Program

 The Einstein DFSM-CUNY School of Medicine Summer Research Program provides an 8-week primary care research training opportunity to medical students enrolled at CUNY who demonstrate an interest in primary care and/or population health.
-Students are paired with a Principal Investigator (Pl) from DFSM, or other primary care departments at Einstein-Montefiore, who will guide and engage them in research activities on an assigned study or quality improvement project.
+Students are paired with a principal investigator (Pl) from DFSM, or other primary care departments at Montefiore Einstein who will guide and engage them in research activities on an assigned study or quality improvement project.
 Projects will expose students to research methods relevant to primary care and familiarize them with careers in academic medicine.
 The program involves a strong emphasis on mentorship and culminates in a final seminar in which students present briefly on their research projects and share reflections about their learning experiences.
 Contact Dr. Earle Chambers (earle.chambers@einsteinmed.edu) for additional information.

 Clinical Research Training Program (CRTP)